mkhabelaj/security/README.md

 # security
-## As system that uses multiple camera's as a motion sensor
+## A system that uses multiple camera's as a motion sensor
 #### The purpose of this project is create a motion sensor security system out of normal webcams.

 #### Required custom Python packages